YichengWu/PhaseCam3D/README.md

 }
 ```
 ## Contributions
-If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Yicheng Wu (yicheng.wu@rice.edu).
+If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Yicheng Wu (wuyichengg@gmail.com).